What If I Get Sick? Sick Leave, and Short-term and Long-term Disability Leaves

 Long-term disability

 Eligibility: Under the terms of this plan, there are a couple of additional wrinkles around eligibility.
 To remain eligible, one must be considered to be unable to return to work in your original occupation for a period from the qualifying period plus 2 years.
 After this 2 year period, “your ability by reason of education, training or experience to perform the duties of a gainful occupation for which the rate of pay is not less than 75% of the current rate of pay of your regular occupation at the date of disability will not be considered totally disabled and will therefore not be eligible for benefits under this long term disability plan.”
-Also, a member must be resident in Canada.
+Also, a member must be a resident in Canada.
 The benefits booklet states:

 “No benefits are payable if you reside outside Canada for any period exceeding 90 consecutive days or a total of 180 days in any 365 day period, unless: